Decolonizing the Internet: What is it about?

 The internet we have today is not multilingual enough to reflect the full depth and breadth of humanity, and most online knowledge today is created and accessible only through colonial languages.

-In 2019, we plan on gathering — with a specific focus on building an agenda for action to decolonize the internet’s languages.
-We’ll bring together 20 scholars, linguists, archivists, technologists and community activists for two-days prior to MozFest 2019 in London.
+In October 2019, we gathered with a specific focus on building an agenda for action to Decolonize the Internet’s Languages, for two-days prior to MozFest 2019 in London.
+We brought together 30 artists, activists, archivists, mappers, translators, linguists, researchers, techies, funders, Wikimedians, Mozillans and much more!

-During the meeting, our partners from the Centre for Internet and Society and the Oxford Internet Institute will also share their initial findings for a State of the Internet’s Language Report that we’re working towards for 2020.
+During the meeting, our partners from the Centre for Internet and Society and the Oxford Internet Institute also shared their initial findings for a State of the Internet’s Language Report that we’re working towards for 2020.

 Our First Decolonize the Internet Conference in Cape Town, 2018